mindspore-ai/docs/docs/faq/source_en/supported_features.md

 <font size=3>**Q: Has MindSpore implemented the anti-pooling operation similar to `nn.MaxUnpool2d`?**</font>

 A: Currently, MindSpore does not provide anti-pooling APIs but you can customize the operator to implement the operation.
-For details, click [here](https://www.mindspore.cn/tutorial/training/en/r1.1/advanced_use/custom_operator_ascend.html).
+For details, refer to [Custom Operators](https://www.mindspore.cn/tutorial/training/en/r1.1/advanced_use/custom_operator.html).

 <br/>